hugogirard/apimPrivateVnet/README.md

 The Github action will take around 45 minutes to complete.
 The Github action will create 3 new Github secrets needed to execute the next pipeline.

-## Step 3 - Upload your certificate in Azure Key Vault
+## Upload your certificate in Azure Key Vault

 Now upload you generated or existing certificate in Azure KeyVault.